GoodCloud/django-zebra/README.md

 ### Webhooks Update ###

-Stripe recently updated their webhok implementation (see https://stripe.com/blog/webhooks).
+Stripe recently updated their webhook implementation (see https://stripe.com/blog/webhooks).
 Zebra includes an implementation of the new system.

 * Include the zebra urls
 * Update your stripe account to point to your webhook URL (aka https://www.mysite.com/zebra/webhooks/v2/)